slab/delta/README.md

 A Delta is made up of an array of operations.
 Unless otherwise specified all methods are self modifying and returns `this` for chainability.

-Deltas should always be represented in the most compact form.
-For example two consecutive insert operations of plain text should always be combined into one.
+All methods also maintain the property that Deltas are represented in the most compact form.
+For example two consecutive insert operations of plain text will be merged into one.

 ---